yiisoft/validator/README.md

 final class Pi extends Rule
 {
-    protected function validateValue($value, DataSetInterface $dataSet = null): Result {
+    protected function validateValue($value, ?ValidationContext $context = null): Result {
         $result = new Result();
         $equal = \abs($value - M_PI) < PHP_FLOAT_EPSILON;

         if (!$equal) {
             $result->addError($this->formatMessage('Value is not PI.'));
         }

         return $result;
     }
 }
 ```

-Note that `validateValue()` second argument is an instance of `DataSetInterface` so you can use it if you need
+Note that second argument in `validateValue()` is an instance of `ValidationContext` so you can use it if you need
 whole data set context.
 For example, implementation might be the following if you need to validate "company"
 property only if "hasCompany" is true: